graasp/graasp-apps/docs/guide.md

 4. **Refetch the token**: The token might expire.
 In this case, redo step 2.

-****
+## File Upload
+Apps can upload files, as (app) data or (app) setting.
+App Data are created by a member and are available to in a given scope.
+App Settings are created and managed by the admins and can be fetched by all the other members.

 ## React Framework

-We are currently working on an app framework, which would provide the token request procedure.
+We are currently working on an app framework, which would ease the token request procedure.